dh-notes/dhnotes/pages/journals.md

 broad range of scholarship includes the English, American, and European  novel, nonfiction narrative, film, and narrative as used in performance  art.

+\*[**NECSUS European Journal of Media Studies**](https://necsus-ejms.org/) is an international, double blind peer-reviewed journal of media studies connected to NECS (European Network for Cinema and Media Studies) and published by Amsterdam University Press.
+The journal is multidisciplinary and strives to bring together the best work in the field of media studies across the humanities and social sciences.
+We aim to publish research that matters and that improves the understanding of media and culture inside and outside the academic community.

 [**New American Notes Online**](http://www.nanocrit.com/mission/) The goal at NANO is to invigorate humanities discourse by publishing brief, peer-reviewed reports with a fast turnaround enabled by new technologies.
 We welcome original